Small Producers of Ibagué

 Sweet and creamy, with white peach, red apple and lemon curd.
 Great balance and sweetness.

-The farms that contributed to this lot are small – around two hectares in size – and are located at 1,850m above sea level.
-They farm traditionally, and grow a mix of Caturra and Colombia coffee varieties.
+The farms that contributed to this lot are small – around three hectares in size – and are located at 1,850m above sea level.
+They farm traditionally, and grow a mix of Caturra, Castillo and Colombia coffee varieties.
 Fertilisation occurs around three times a year, usually after manual weeding, and pesticides are rarely used.
 The coffee is selectively hand harvested, with most labour being provided by the farmers and their families.

 Central Ibagué serves as the capital of Tolima, and it is the political, commercial and cultural epicentre for the state.
-Because the city is easily accessible and well-connected, Pergamino have established a warehouse and collection point for producers to deliver their parchment.
-Led by Gonzalo Pérez, the facilities include a physical assessment lab, where green parchment is assessed and quality is recorded, a cupping space, and ample storage.
+Because the city is easily accessible and well-connected, Pergamino have established a warehouse and collection point, managed by longtime employee Gonzalo Pérez.
+The facilities include a physical assessment lab, where green parchment is assessed and quality is recorded, a cupping space, and ample storage.
+Here, local farmers deliver small lots (around 100-150kg) of dried parchment every two to three weeks during the harvest.
+Upon delivery, a sample of the dried parchment is milled and assessed for physical attributes, including uniformity of size, presence of defects, moisture content and seed to hull ratio.
+If the coffee passes the physical assessment, it is accepted and the farmer receives their first payment for the coffee, calculated by the weight delivered and a base rate that includes a premium on top of the current local market rate.

 The region surrounding Ibagué is the traditional home of the Pijao people, a loose federation of indigenous communities who shared a similar language and culture.
 Beyond Tolima, the Pijao territory once spread all the way to the departments of Huila in the south and Quindio in the west.
 Because the Pijao had such an extensive realm of influence, their cultural heritage is still visible throughout various small towns across Colombia every June 21st, when many gather on the streets to celebrate the ‘Pijao New Year.’